-Boulder, Colorado is home of Conscious Coffees who have established themselves as a certified B Corporation.
-Conscious Coffees buy only organic, fair trade coffee produced on family farms collectively organized into cooperatives of their own.
+Boulder, Colorado is home to Conscious Coffees who have established themselves as a certified B Corporation.
+Conscious Coffees buy only organic, fair-trade coffee produced on family farms collectively organized into cooperatives of their own.

-Conscious Coffees is focused on creating long-term, sustainable relationships with their suppliers and customers.
-They also aim to spread the message of the social and environmental impact of growing, harvesting, processing, roasting and trading coffee.
+Conscious Coffees is focused on creating long-term, sustainable relationships with its suppliers and customers.
+They also aim to spread the message of the social and environmental impact of growing, harvesting, processing, roasting, and trading coffee.

 Conscious Coffees offer detailed coffee descriptions and brewing tips on their website.
-This company truly fulfills their obligation to complete the circle from farmer to consumer.
+This company truly fulfills its obligation to complete the circle from farmer to consumer.

 Based in the hamlet of Tukwila, Kings County, Washington, Pura Vida Coffee is one of the first coffee brands to ever sell fair trade coffee exclusively.
 Since its inception, the company has grown to include shade-grown and organic practices throughout its product line.

-Pure Vida Coffee is also focused on reducing their carbon footprint wherever possible.
+Pure Vida Coffee is also focused on reducing its carbon footprint wherever possible.
 They have established their own non-profit organization dedicated to supporting children through education and health initiatives.